01 of 06

 Michael Murphy: "Chandeliers.
 When in doubt, go with a chandelier.
 Watch for scale and size problems, though.
 People often go too small with a chandelier.
 So, when in doubt go chandelier, and go large.

 I suggest a simple formula to help choose the right size chandelier size for the space.
-Get the length + width of your room (in feet), take them add together.
+Get the length + width of your room (in feet), and add them together.
 The chandelier width should be at least that number (as inches).
 A 10 + 10' room = 20’, which becomes your 20” chandelier minimum.
 Great tip when you’re out shopping, but measure again once you’re home to be sure the size is right for the space.

 For a foyer, you want your chandelier to be dramatic, with a little “wow” factor, setting the stage for the rest of the house."